Skip to main content

 # "console=ttyS0 reboot=k panic=1 pci=off root=/dev/vda rw init=/init"

 The init=/init parameter is required for SmolVM’s SSH functionality.
-Without it, the custom init script won’t run and SSH won’t start.
+Without it, the custom init script will not run and SSH will not start.

 builder = ImageBuilder()